-The preparation of this annual comprehensive financial report is a major undertaking and I want to acknowledge the extraordinary efforts of our Finance Department, and especially Supervisor of Accounting Rebecca Baaki and Accountant Molly Goike.
+The preparation of this comprehensive annual financial report is a major undertaking and I want to acknowledge the extraordinary efforts of our Finance Department, and especially Supervisor of Accounting, Rebecca Baaki and Accountant, Molly Goike.
 Their assistance was absolutely essential and very much appreciated in submitting this report.

-The input and guidance from our independent auditors, Plante Moran, was also appreciated to direct us through the compilation of our annual comprehensive financial report.
+The input and guidance from our independent auditors, Plante Moran, was also appreciated to direct us through the compilation of our comprehensive annual financial report.